facebook/react-native/docs/IntegrationWithExistingApps.md

 }
 </script>

-## Creating production build in Android Studio
+## Creating a release build in Android Studio

 You can use Android Studio to create your release builds too!
 It’s as easy as creating release builds of your previously-existing native Android app.
 There’s just one additional step, which you’ll have to do before every release build.
 You need to execute the following to create a React Native bundle, which’ll be included with your native Android app: